dejan/rails_panel/README.md

 end
 ```

-Install RailsPanel extension from the [Chrome WebStore](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg).
-This is recommended way of installing extension, since it will auto-update on every new version.
-Note that you still need to update meta_request gem yourself.
+After this, install RailsPanel extension for [Chrome](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/rails-panel).
+This is recommended way of installing the extension, since it will auto-update on every new version.

 ## Install unpacked version